TyphoonCoder2007/TRAVEL-COMPASS/README.md

 Features:

-AI-driven travel suggestions based on user input
+1.AI-driven travel suggestions based on user input

-Personalized recommendations for destinations, activities, and experiences
+2.Personalized recommendations for destinations, activities, and experiences

-Interactive and user-friendly interface
+3.Interactive and user-friendly interface

-Optimized for both casual travelers and adventure enthusiasts
+4.Optimized for both casual travelers and adventure enthusiasts

 Technologies Used:

-React/Next.js
+1.React/Next.js

-Node.js/Express
+2.Node.js/Express

-AI integration for natural language understanding and recommendation generation
+3.AI integration for natural language understanding and recommendation generation

 How it Works:

-User enters their travel preferences or prompt.
+1.User enters their travel preferences or prompt.

-AI processes the input and understands the user’s interests.
+2.AI processes the input and understands the user’s interests.

-Customized travel recommendations are displayed instantly.
+3.Customized travel recommendations are displayed instantly.

 Get Started:

 Clone the repository and follow the setup instructions to explore AI-guided travel planning at your fingertips!# TRAVEL-COMPASS